jalcine/website/src/_posts/2016-11-02-back-on-the-market.markdown

 in a production environment which, personally, made me ditch Vagrant for the most part.

-I got to a lot of things outside of work as well.
+I got to learn a lot of things outside of work as well.
 I hear that's a requirement for a healthy work/life balance :wink:!
 I got to learn about the Black Panthers (who I legit thought started in Harlem[^1]), the [ABC][], and many other sectors of people and movements by people of the neighboring cities of Oakland.
 It's definitely a culture  and climate shift coming from Brooklyn; a city whose tendencies haven't worn off yet.
-It's definitely provoked me to invest in one
+It's provoked me to invest in myself in a new
 way: buying up loads of literature.
 My apartment is swelling with Black focused, liberation centered and equality rearing literature and I don't know if I'll have the time to read it all!
 I have a lot of people to thank for even